Take Intercourse Off the Menu

 When we touch someone, we touch their entire history, their deepest wounds, their secret identity, their healing powers, and their most profound capacities for joy.
 This is especially true when we touch the genital matrix of body-mind-spirit-emotion.
 Whether you are with someone for an hour or a lifetime, with each touch, we can be mindful of this.

 Invite Self-Pleasuring In to your Lovemaking

 Only a very small minority of women achieve orgasm through intercourse alone.
 Many more women are orgasmic when masturbating.
 The whole landscape of pleasure changes when we combine selfloving with loving others, and share our self-pleasuring practice as part of partner sex.
 Partners can partake and enhance sensation by learning how to hold the vibrator, or stimulate her whole network of erectile tissue while she stimulates her clitoral glans.

 Make a habit of saying “Thank you” every time you get feedback or a request.
 Never say “I’m sorry.”
 The “I’m sorry” response indicates that feedback is received as criticism, inhibiting future dialogue.
 “Thank you” invites more communication and deepening intimacy.

 Erectile dysfunction and premature ejaculation – few people realize that these seemingly opposite conditions are at root the same problem, and often happen to the same people in their sexual practice over time.
 Healing either of these issues – and many more – involves learning to stay focused and fully present with a full range of genital sensation.

 We can learn new intimacy skills by reading, but sexual learning is carried and lived in the body.
-My coaching and bodywork sessions help you integrate new knowledge about intimacy and erotic energy into your own lived bodies through practice.
-Learn more from Caffyn
+Coaching, bodywork, retreats and workshops help you integrate new knowledge about intimacy and erotic energy into your own lived bodies through practice.